R/similarity.R

 values for each sample versus the training set should be summarized.
 A value

-of |
+of NA

-formula | A formula specifying the predictor terms on the right-hand side.
-No outcome should be specified. |
+A formula specifying the predictor terms on the right-hand side.
+No outcome should be specified.

-data | When a recipe or formula is used,
+When a recipe or formula is used, data

 A apd_similarity